Dismay over Breonna Taylor spills into America's streets

 Dismay over Breonna Taylor spills into America’s streetsNew

 LOUISVILLE, Ky.
 (AP) — Anger, frustration and sadness over the decision not to charge Kentucky police officers for Breonna Taylor’s death has poured into America’s streets.
 Protesters lashed out at a criminal justice system they say is stacked against Black people.
-Violence seized the demonstrations in Taylor’s hometown of Louisville as gunfire rang out Wednesday night and wounded two police officers.
-Activists, celebrities and everyday Americans have been calling for charges since Taylor was shot multiple times by white officers who entered her home during a narcotics investigation in March.
-While the officers had a no-knock warrant, state Attorney General Daniel Cameron says the investigation shows they announced themselves before entering.
-One officer was charged with wanton endangerment.
+Police said they arrested 127 people in Taylor’s hometown of Louisville, where gunfire Wednesday night wounded two police officers.
+Activists, celebrities and everyday Americans have demanded charges since Taylor was killed by the white officers who burst into her home in March.
+After months of anticipation and anxiety, Kentucky Attorney General Daniel Cameron said his investigation showed the officers acted in self-defense.
+One officer was charged with endangering three of Taylor’s neighbors.